 How long does it take to get permanent residency in Bhutan?

-Permanent residency timelines range from 99 to 99 years in Bhutan.
+Permanent residency timelines range an unknown period in Bhutan.
 Via the Short Term Work Permit, the timeline sits at the shorter end.
-Naturalisation typically requires 99 years.
+Naturalisation typically is not well-defined.

 What is the cost of living in Bhutan?